SamDorreboom/notes.samdorreboom.github.io/content/docs/CKA/security.md

 Network policy is a object and can be connect to a pod.
 Solutions that support network policies: kube-router, calico, romana, weave-net | not support: flannel

+Response traffic is automatic allowed when ingress rule is specified.
+When pod is in a other namespace but have the same label as in ingress rule it is allowed.
+If only pods is specific namespace add a namespaceSelector to the networkpolicy.
+For servers outside the cluster you can specify a networkpolicy on a ip with ipBlock.
+Ingress --> from
+Egress --> to

+## Custom resources definition